 I always knew I needed an identifiable style to gain attention to what I was doing but I also loved changing mediums, technique and focus.
 Those two things together made it tough for me to see the style that I desperately strived for.
 I could never see it early on but I now realize that my “style” is in the shading and weight of each piece I do.
 That is the constant.
 I put all those techniques that I have taught myself to use every-time I do anything, whether it’s personal artwork or artwork for a potential tattoo.

 I started showing art regularly back in 2007.
 I’d have shows anywhere and everywhere I could.
 I received tons of feedback, sold a bunch of work and gained more and more confidence in what I was doing along the way.
 That led me to pursue a career in tattooing.
 I walked into a shop with my portfolio of art and because of that, I was allowed to learn the ropes.
 It was super stressful and super exciting all at the same time.

-I have been tattooing for 6 years now and am grateful to all my clients for trusting me to do something they’ll love.
-That is the most rewarding part of my job aside from the actual work: creating memories, experiences and friendships through my career.
+I have been tattooing since 2010 now and am grateful to all my clients for trusting me to do something they’ll love.
+That is the most rewarding part of my job aside from the actual work: creating memories, experiences, and friendships through my career.